docarray/docarray/docs/tutorials/mutlimodal_training_and_serving.md

 class Text(BaseText):
     tokens: Optional[Tokens]
 ```
+Notice the `TorchTensor` type.
+It is a thin wrapper around `torch.Tensor` that enables additional features like shape parametrization (`TorchTensor[512]`), but can be use like any other torch tensor.
+If you want, you can always get a raw `torch.Tensor` from a `TorchTensor`.
 the final document use for training here is the PairTextImage which combine the Text and Image modalities

 ```python